Medically reviewed by Drugs.com. Last updated on Aug 26, 2020.

-Gestational diabetes develops during pregnancy (gestation).
+Gestational diabetes is diabetes diagnosed for the first time during pregnancy (gestation).
 Like other types of diabetes, gestational diabetes affects how your cells use sugar (glucose).
 Gestational diabetes causes high blood sugar that can affect your pregnancy and your baby's health.

 When to see a doctor

 If possible, seek health care early — when you first think about trying to get pregnant — so your doctor can check your risk of gestational diabetes along with your overall wellness.
 Once you're pregnant, your doctor will check you for gestational diabetes as part of your prenatal care.

 If you develop gestational diabetes, you may need checkups more often.
 These are most likely to occur during the last three months of pregnancy, when your doctor will monitor your blood sugar level and your baby's health.

 Researchers don't yet know why some women get gestational diabetes and others don't.
 Excess weight before pregnancy often plays a role.